mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072B-Discovery/Examples/ADC/ADC_DMA_Transfer/readme.txt

 @par Example Description

-This example describes how to configure and use the ADC to convert an external analog input and get the result using a DMA transfer through the HAL API.
+How to configure and use the ADC to convert an external analog input and get the result using a DMA transfer through the HAL API.

-The ADC is configured to convert continuously ADC_CHANNEL_0, resolution is set to 12 bits right aligned, conversion is software-triggered.
+The ADC is configured to continuously convert ADC_CHANNEL_0, resolution is set to 12 bits right aligned, conversion is software-triggered..

 DMA1_Channel1 is configured in Circular mode to transfer continuously the content of ADC_DR (Data Register) to "aADCxConvertedData" variable which